 Doctoral students submit their form upon completion of coursework and passing the comprehensive exam.
 The deadline is listed on the University of Colorado Denver Academic Calendar.
-The application is available online from the graduate school.
+The application is available online.
 The application should be signed by the student's advisor and submitted to Academic Services.